Location: 42° South

 Tasmania lends itself to boutique vineyards.
 Our vineyard has a unique micro-climate that suits the ancient grape Pinot Noir.
 Also in our 19 hectare vineyard are plantings of the aromatics Pinot Gris, Riesling, and Gewurztraminer.
 Our focus is on producing small quantities of handmade wine.
 Close attention is paid to every detail in the vineyard and the wines represent this exacting work.

 The warm summers and modest cropping levels typically found on the Freycinet Coast of Tasmania provided the Dunbabin family with an excellent Pinot Noir, superb Riesling, lively Rosé, Gewurztraminer, Pinot Gris, a complex and distinguished Sparkling Pinot Noir Chardonnay, and an award winning Iced Riesling.
 All grown at our Milton Vineyard on Tasmania’s East Coast.
-The vineyard is meticulously maintained and cared for with attention to detail being paramount.
-The fruit is hand-picked from mid-April and made into wine by award-winning contract winemakers Julian Alcorso, Greer Carland, and Glenn James at Winemaking Tasmania.
+The vineyard is meticulously maintained and cared for with attention to detail being paramount, which has been recognised by winning the 2017 Tasmanian Vineyard of the Year award.
+The fruit is hand-picked from mid-April and made into wine by award-winning contract winemakers John Schuts of Derwent Estate, Justin Bubb and Anna Pooley of Pooley’s Wines.